Milford Sound is one of New Zealand’s most popular areas for tourists.

 The Room

-Back in the room, it was easy to believe they were freshly renovated.
+Back in the room, you would be forgiven for thinking they were freshly renovated.
 The lush carpet under my feet was a stark contrast to the wooden floorboards of our old campervan.

 We had a sofa that provided comfort for soaking up the views and a small dining area, should we decide to dine in our room.